sebastianomelita/ArduinoBareMetal/gatewaydallas.md

 void loop() {
   unsigned long currentMillis = millis();
-  // Every X number of seconds (interval = 10 seconds)
+  // Every X number of seconds
   // it publishes a new MQTT message if (currentMillis - previousMillis >= interval) {
     // Save the last time a new reading was published